3D Printer Buying Guide

 Build Volume:

 The printers motion system is limited in movement by the length of the rails, it can only print an object that is so large.
-This limit is defined by the printers build volume.
+This limit is enumerated in the printers build volume.
 If the build volume is too small you won’t be able to print some parts.
 We design all of our weapons systems to be printed on the most commonly available sizes of printers.
 Because of this bigger is not better, it will cost you more with no real advantage unless you specifically have very large parts in mind.
 The diagonal size of the bed is the best way to judge how long of a part you can print, at least 310 mm is recommended, use Pythagoreans equation to calculate the diagonal.
 For the Z height at least 210 mm is recommended.
 All of the recommended printers are at least this size.

 Recommended Printers:

-The Bambu P1P printer is probably the best option for the cost available on the market today.
+At under $600 the Bambu P1P is probably the best option for the cost available on the market today.
 It does not come stock with hardened extruder, but the upgrade parts are available for low cost from Bambu, and are easy to install.
 There is an issue with the Bambu printers, and it is not related to the printers quality.
 Due to the closed source nature of their hardware and firmware, and their similarity to DJI, they are the one company that has the ability to control what you print if they desired to implement such a system.
 It is important to note that as of now they have not done this, and there is no indicator that they will.
 However, it is something to keep strongly in mind.
 As a precaution, you should avoid connecting your Bambu printer to the internet, and do not upgrade the firmware until you know that it is safe.

 Shopping Cart